farhadm1990/16S-rRNA-amplicon/Qiime_Steps.md

 source activate qiime2
 TMPDIR=/scratch/$SLURM_JOB_ID
-qiime feature-classifier fit-classifier-naive-bayes \   # here you can use train your classifier based on Naive-Bayes method --i-reference-reads ~/derepseqs-uniq-341f-805r.qza \    # Dereplicated sequences based on the primer set as input --i-reference-taxonomy ~/dereptaxa-uniq-341f-805r.qza\  # Dereplicated taxonomic annotations based on the primer set as input --o-classifier ~/silva-classifier-primered4.qza        # The final classifier as the output
+qiime feature-classifier fit-classifier-naive-bayes \   # here you can train your classifier based on a Naive-Bayes method --i-reference-reads ~/derepseqs-uniq-341f-805r.qza \    # Dereplicated sequences based on the primer set as input --i-reference-taxonomy ~/dereptaxa-uniq-341f-805r.qza\  # Dereplicated taxonomic annotations based on the primer set as input --o-classifier ~/silva-classifier-primered4.qza        # The final classifier as the output